 Though more light-filled hours prevail, the sun’s daily path across the sky remains low at this time of year.
 That means more terrain stays unaffected by the melt/freeze cycle from the sun’s warmth, so crustless powder usually reigns supreme.

 If airy snow is what you live for, pillow drops typically start to become available in January, especially in CMH areas like Kootenay, Gothics, Galena, Revelstoke and the Monashees.
-These ethereal snow formations are irresistible to many, and if you haven’t yet experienced the sensation of floating from snow pillow to snow pillow, January is usually your first opportunity.
+These ethereal snow formations are irresistible to many, and if you haven’t yet experienced the sensation of floating from snow pillow to snow pillow, going heli-skiing in January is usually your first opportunity.